marion-roger/Marion-Roger.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: PhD.
-Geodynamics, Source-to-sink
+Geodynamics

 profile:
-  align: left
+  align: rigth
   image: photo-profil-quali.jpg
   image_circular: false # crops the image to make it circular
   address: >